-Management has evaluated subsequent events through May 16, 2023, which is the date that the financial statements were available for issuance.
-As a result of this evaluation, no events other than as disclosed above and the new vehicle lease disclosed in Note 5, were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.
+Management has evaluated subsequent events through May 16, 2024, which is the date that the financial statements were available for issuance.
+As a result of this evaluation, no events were identified that are required to be disclosed or would have a material impact on reported net assets or changes in net assets.